User guide to TIM, a ray-tracing program for forbidden ray optics: Coordinates and views

 The tabs at the top of the TIM applet area (Fig.\ \ref{home-screen-figure}) allow the selection of different views.
 Only one of them, the ``Eye view'', is rendered automatically when TIM starts up.
 To render any view, or to re-render it after the scene and/or view parameters have been changed, select the appropriate tab and click on the ``Render'' button.

 The standard view is ``Eye view''.
-This simulates a camera with its aperture centred at coordinates $(0, 0, 0)$, pointing in the positive $z$ direction, and with a horizontal angle of view of $\pm \arctan (2/10) \approx \pm 11.3^\circ$.
+This simulates a camera by default with its aperture centred at coordinates $(0, 0, 0)$, pointing in the positive $z$ direction, and with a horizontal angle of view of $\pm \arctan (2/10) \approx \pm 11.3^\circ$; all these parameters can be varied in Dr TIM (but not in TIM).
 The eye-view camera can be either a pinhole camera or a camera with a finite aperture, leading to blurring of out-of-focus objects (section \ref{focussing-section}).
 The camera is configured such that greater $x$ values appear further right, and that greater $y$ values appear higher up.
 As the $z$ axis points away from the camera, the coordinate system is left-handed.
 TIM uses dimensionless coordinates.
 Some sense of scale can be gained from the default floor position (in the plane $y=-1$) and patterning (the tiles are squares of side length 1).
+The ``Eye view'' can also simulate aspects of moving with relativistic speed through the scene (section \ref{relativistic-section}).

 In ``Top view'', everything is seen from directly overhead.
 In other words, ``Top view'' shows an orthographic projection into the horizontal, i.e.\ $(x, z)$, plane.
 Similarly, in ``Side view'' everything is seen from the positive $x$ direction, so it shows an orthographic projection into the $(z, y)$ plane.